nemonik/hands-on-DevOps/readme.md

 For me, I don't need to see the diagrams rendered to follow them.
 The code alone is sufficient.

-PlantUML supports a number of UML diagrams: Sequence, Usecase, Class diagram, Activity diagram, Component, State, Object, Deployment, and Timing.
+PlantUML supports a number of UML diagrams: Sequence, Use Case, Class diagram, Activity diagram, Component, State, Object, Deployment, and Timing.
 The DSL also supports a number of other non-UML diagrams: Wireframe graphical interface, Specification and Description Language (SDL), Ditaa diagram...

 This class makes use of just two types: State and Deployment diagrams.

-The PlantUML effort also provides server for rendering diagrams in PNG, SVG or LaTeX format.
-Plugins for Microsoft Code, Atom, and editors have been authored to assist in auhoring in the PlantUML DSL.
+The PlantUML effort also provides server for rendering diagrams in PNG, SVG or LaTeX formats.
+Plugins for Microsoft Code, Atom, and other editors have been authored to assist in auhoring in the PlantUML DSL.

 #### 8.8.5.1.
 Documentation, source, container image